Moscow closes Euro 2020 fan zone as COVID cases surge | DW | 18.06.2021

 The Kremlin has blamed nihilism, the spread of new variants and low vaccination rates as the Russian capital reported a record number of daily infections.

-"I don't want to do but I have to do it," Sobyanin wrote on his blog.
+"I don't want to, but I have to do it," Sobyanin wrote on his blog.

 The Moscow fan zone near Luzhniki Stadium previously admitted 5,000 pre-registered fans who underwent temperature checks and wore masks while inside.